wangxi19/experiences/LinuxSignal/README.md

  ### Some trick

  If child has more than one status changes in a vary short time.
-The parent **SIGCHLD** handler may be called only once, waitpid will get the child current status, I guess kernel only remain the last one status for optimizing performance.
+The parent **SIGCHLD** handler may be called only once, waitpid will get the child current status, I guess kernel has a queue to cache signals and the queue size is small, so too many signals emitted in short time may be lossed.